TX

 The University of Texas at Austin offers a forensic science certificate through the College of Natural Sciences.
 This 18-credit program is open to undergraduate students in all majors.
 Prerequisite courses include introductory biology and chemistry.
 Internships may be available as part of this certificate program.

-Upon competition of the forensic science certificate requirements, transcripts will reflect completion of the certificate and students can list this credential on a resume or CV and many graduates find work in law enforcement, universities, crime laboratories, federal agencies, and hospitals.
+Upon completion of the forensic science certificate requirements, transcripts will reflect completion of the certificate.
+Students can list this credential on a resume or CV, and many graduates find work in law enforcement, universities, crime laboratories, federal agencies, and hospitals.

 • Location: Austin, TX